-Respecting your neighbor's food likes and dislikes is Step Four of the 12 Steps to Raw Foods by Victoria Boutenko: "I shall live in harmony with people who eat cooked food" [cooked includes flesh such as chicken, meat, fish].
+Respecting your neighbor's food likes and dislikes is Step Four of the 12 Steps to Raw Foods: How to End Your Dependency on Cooked Food by Victoria Boutenko: "I shall live in harmony with people who eat cooked food" [cooked includes flesh such as chicken, meat, fish].

 One reason we crave different foods is because our oxidative system is converting food into energy at different speeds.